Ultrawipf/OpenFFBoard_wiki/How-to-contribute.md

 The code should follow the same style as the other parts of the project and you should use easy to understand comments for complex statements and new functions.

 ### Flash storage
-If you require a variable to be stored in flash check the eeprom emulation functions and choose an address according to `eeprom_addresses.h` and add it to the list in `eeprom_addresses.c`.
-Don't forget to update the `NB_OF_VAR` length.
+If you require a variable to be stored in flash check the eeprom emulation functions and choose an address according to `eeprom_addresses.h` and add it to the list in `scripts/memory_map.csv`.
+The script `scripts/generate_memory.py` is used to generate `eeprom_addresses.c` and `eeprom_addresses.h` from the csv file to keep track of used addresses and automatically set the right defitions.

 In general you should use a block of addresses per class and use the space efficiently.
 If you have 5 bools and an 8 bit int to store don't use 6 full addresses but pack them into a single uint16_t.